omarkmu/pz-omichat/docs/api/extending-format-strings.md

 If you think your extension should instead be included in the mod, feel free to [contribute](https://github.com/omarkmu/pz-omichat/blob/main/.github/CONTRIBUTING.md)!

 ## Example

+A simple example which appends the length of the input:
 ```lua
 -- $example(hello) → hello5
 local OmiChat = require 'OmiChat'